 Guests are not obliged to pay for either Genie+ or Individual Lightning Lane selections and they can still wait in a traditional standby queue, it will just take a bit longer.

 Make sure to check out our in-depth guide to Genie+ and Lightning Lanes at Disney World where we explain every question you have about this new service.
 We are currently working on a specific guide to Genie+ and Lightning Lanes at Disney’s Animal Kingdom, so be on the lookout for that soon.

 What’s New Coming to Animal Kingdom?

-There isn’t much new coming to Disney’s Animal Kingdom at the moment.
+There isn’t much new coming to Disney’s Animal Kingdom at the moment, or at least nothing certain.
 The park had its big expansion in 2017 when Pandora: The World of Avatar opened up.
 Disney has since focused its attention on the other theme parks which are in more need of upgrades.

 In the meantime, here are a few links if you are interested in knowing what new attractions are coming to the rest of Walt Disney World soon: